I wanted the students to be able to easily find

 teacher I had taught English, Reading, Science, Math and

 Computers.
-I had also written curriculum for my school
+I had also written curriculum for Our school

 district, the New York City Public System and Open Doors which